-And that clarity was a gift that just started to permeate everything in my life.
+And that clarity of WHAT TO DO FIRST was a gift that just started to permeate into everything in my life.

 But not all at once, or an overnight success.
-And it’s been a physical, mental, emotional AND spiritual journey– that piece, I definately did not expect.
+And it’s been a physical, mental, emotional AND spiritual journey– that piece, I definitely did not expect.

 And the sooner you realize this and embrace it, the better.